codebitsofg/codebitsofg/README.md

 # 🪡 About me

-I'm a former Web Designer working as a Full Stack Engineer with an endless curiosity in the driver seat.
-I've started software development with Frontend and could not stop but to explore other areas like Backend development and Cloud.
-And I've been loving it since and been mostly developing mobile and web apps starting from 2021.
-I've worked in a digital agency setting on my previous position and right now working as a Full Stack Engineer for a SaaS startup in manufacturing industry.
+I'm a former Web Designer working as a self taught Frontend Developer with an endless curiosity in the driver seat.
+I've started my software development career with Frontend and could not stop but to explore other areas like Backend development and Cloud.
+I've been loving it since and been mostly developing mobile and web apps starting from 2021.
+I've worked in a digital agency setting on my previous position and worked as a Full Stack Engineer for a SaaS startup in manufacturing industry.

 * I live in Turkey. 🛩️
 * I am especially interested in cloud and cloud infrastructure.